sequana/sequana/.github/ISSUE_TEMPLATE/general.md

 ---

-# Please fill those information if known:
+# Please fill this information if known:

 - sequana version: